ice178/simple_news_parser/README.md

-Simple application for news parsing.
+### Simple application for news parsing.
 For start you need to configure database connection in .env file:

 * DATABASE_URL="postgresql://news_parser:12345678@127.0.0.1:5434/news_parser?serverVersion=13&charset=utf8"

 After that execute 2 commands:

-* bin/console doctrine:database:create
+* bin/console doctrine:database:create (if you don't created database manually)
-* bon/console doctrine:migrations:migrate
+* bin/console doctrine:migrations:migrate

 Also you need insert initial data into news_parser.parser with 'RbcParser', for this please run command: